Kong/kong/README.md

 kong start
 ```

-Dee all the available options, with `kong -h`.
+See all the available options, with `kong -h`.

 ## Development